Ditchcarbon

 Very high

 Some industries are more carbon intensive than others.
-Ferrari's primary industry is Motor vehicles, trailers and semi-trailers (34), which is low in terms of carbon intensity compared to other industries.
+Ferrari's primary industry is Motor vehicles, trailers and semi-trailers (34), which is medium in terms of carbon intensity compared to other industries.

 Location emissions intensity